-Objective Progress to date Acute Care Pathway (ACP) including: • Single Point of Contact (SPOC) • Home Based Treatment (HBT) • Enhanced Community Single Point of Contact (SPOC) Delivery of a clinically-led single point of contact which will ensure service users are directed to the correct service in a timely manner.
-Workshops held to identify improvements to the model, included representation from General Practice, the GP Federation, Primary Care and GMMH staff.
-Task and finish groups have now been established to implement improvements, including timely feedback to referrers and rapid access to clinical advice, improved clinical information gathering and revision of the duty system.
+Objective Progress to date Acute Care Pathway (ACP) including: Single Point of Contact (SPOC) Home Based Treatment (HBT) Enhanced Community Single Point of Contact (SPOC) Delivery of a clinically-led single point of contact which will ensure service users are directed to the correct service in a timely manner.
+Workshops held to identify improvements to the model, included representation from General Practice, the GP Federation, Primary Care & GMMH staff.
+Task & finish groups have now been established to implement improvements, including timely feedback to referrers & rapid access to clinical advice, improved clinical information gathering & revision of the duty system.
 Mental Health Team(s) (CMHT) 2.
 Home Based Treatment (HBT) Provision of a seamless urgent care pathway between inpatient services and the CMHTs.
 This pathway supports service users to receive care and treatment in the least restrictive environment and avoid hospital admission.
 Additionally, the model promotes facilitation of early discharge and a corresponding reduction in length of stay.

-- Organisational change process has been followed for staff to integrate gatekeeping functions and night time practitioners into HBT, providing an additional 14 staff. - Established 3 Home Based Treatment Teams aligned to Divisions, with the capacity to provide up to 3 home visits per day.
+Organisational change process has been followed for staff to integrate gatekeeping functions and night time practitioners into HBT, providing an additional 14 staff.
+Established 3 Home Based Treatment Teams aligned to Divisions, with the capacity to provide up to 3 home visits per day.
 From November 2018 all 3 Teams operate over 24 hours, 7 days per week.

-3. Enhanced Community Mental Health Teams (CMHTs)

-- The Trust has developed an enhanced community model (ECM).
-This includes the provision of a 7-day stepped care CMHTs, offering care and support to those service users with severe and enduring mental illness. - Consulted over 400 staff and commenced organisational change to deliver the ECM.
-Teams integrated into CMHTs to ensure a service that is responsive to individual's needs. - Daily planning meetings introduced which will ensure a rapid effective intervention responsive to service user's needs, including the capacity for increased support and up to 3 visits per week from familiar staff. - The CMHTs are aligned to the neighbourhood model of the Manchester Local Care Organisation. - Improved work with service users and carers to promote recovery focused care. - Increased number of physical healthcare workers in each team, thus improving physical health and interventions offered. - Enhanced the support offered to service users who are being transitioned back to primary care through the offer of a comprehensive review of needs. - Developed and agreed an agile working procedure for staff and invested over £300K in mobile devices to allow staff to work flexibly, improve efficiency and improve the clinical offer for service users. - Early Intervention Services relocated to new accommodation in North and Central Manchester to be nearer the community they serve. - Completed a review of all community accommodation, to improve access to service users and provide care closer to their homes, recommendations now being progressed. - Strengthened liaison with GPs via lead consultant delivering GP practice visits in all divisions and regular updates to LMC. - Developing model to provide an identified link worker for GP practices with the role of the link worker clearly articulated, to improve communication and outcomes for service users. - Dedicated time on a weekly basis to enable GPs to discuss
+3. Enhanced Community Mental Health Teams (CMHTs) The Trust has developed an enhanced community model (ECM), offering care and support to those service users with severe and enduring mental illness.
+Consulted over 400 staff and commenced organisational change to deliver the ECM.
+Teams integrated into CMHTs to ensure a service that is responsive to individual need.
+Daily planning meetings introduced which will ensure a rapid effective intervention responsive to service user's needs, including the capacity for increased support & up to 3 visits per week from familiar staff.
+The CMHTs are aligned to the neighbourhood model of the Manchester Local Care Organisation.
+Increased number of physical healthcare workers in each team, thus improving physical health & interventions offered.
+Enhanced the support offered to service users who are being transitioned back to primary care through the offer of a comprehensive review of needs.
+Developed and agreed an agile working procedure for staff & invested over £300K in mobile devices to allow staff to work

-- individual cases with consultants.
-It is anticipated this will be in place by December 2018. - First Episode in Psychosis services (Early Intervention Services) now integral to Manchester services within GMMH, following transfer of services from RDASH and are funded to meet NICE concordat care and the 2 week waiting time requirements in line with the national requirements. - Working with Self Help Services and Turning Point to incorporate the Sanctuary and Crisis Point crisis beds into the Acute Care Pathway.
+- flexibly, improve efficiency and improve the clinical offer for service users. - Early Intervention Services relocated to new accommodation in North and Central Manchester to be nearer the community they serve. - Completed a review of all community accommodation, to improve access to service users and provide care closer to their homes, recommendations now being progressed. - Strengthened liaison with GPs via lead consultant delivering GP practice visits in all divisions and regular updates to LMC. - Developing model to provide an identified link worker for GP practices with the role of the link worker clearly articulated, to improve communication & outcomes for service users. - Dedicated time on a weekly basis to enable GPs to discuss individual cases with consultants.
+It is anticipated this will be in place by December 2018. - First Episode in Psychosis services (Early Intervention Services) now integral to Manchester services within GMMH, following transfer of services from RDASH and are funded to meet NICE concordant care and the 2 week waiting time requirements in line with the national requirements - Working with Self Help Services and Turning Point to incorporate the Sanctuary and Crisis Point crisis beds into the Acute Care Pathway i.

-i.
 Access to Services - Single Point of Contact (SPOC)